JaxJafinPapau/PetfulLife_API/README.md

 	}
 ```

+**`POST /api/v1/users/:user_id/pets/:pet_id/products/:product_id`**
+Allows a user to associate any product that they have scanned, thereby associated it to their account, to any of the pets they have created.

+No request body is required, however the id's of the owner, their pet, and their product must be known.
+Response will be 204 no content if successful, 404 if one of the resources (user, pet, or product) is not found, or 400 if the request fails entirely.

 **`DELETE /api/v1/products/:product_id`**

 No request body is required, however the id of the product must be known.
 Response will be 204 no content, or 400 bad request depending on outcome.